Epowerj/FancyText/README.md

 # FancyText
-Apply affects on your text!
+Android app that lets you easily apply effects on your text.

+Currently unfinished